-IHS offers significant financial support to select academics interested in publishing an edited volume or a special journal issue.
-These volumes will advance classical liberal scholarship and address key challenges to classical liberal ideas, specifically:
+IHS offers significant financial support to academics interested in publishing an edited volume or a special journal issue.
+Publication Support funding ranges from smaller top-up grants of $5,000-10,000 to larger grants to support ambitious publication projects of up to $40,000.
+Eligible projects will advance classical liberal scholarship and address the following key challenges to classical liberal ideas:

 The tension between Liberty and Equality and the challenge that free societies do not generate acceptable levels of material equality, with inequalities constituting injustice and producing a variety of social problems.